 When it comes to natural beauty, Key West has it as far as the eye can see.
 From palm trees swaying beneath a blue sky to bougainvillea-lined side streets and gardens filled with hibiscus flowers, this truly is a subtropical paradise.
 There are so many scenic places in Key West to draw you in and make you fall in love with this island.
-Whether by land, by sea or by sky, get swept up in the beautiful scenery of the southernmost point in the continental United States.
+Whether by land, by sea or by sky, get swept up the most beautiful places to see in Key West.
 Here are our top picks for the most scenic places in Key West.
 Get your camera ready!

 North America’s Only Living Coral Reef